 This black-painted wood island is clearly the contrasting point in this kitchen designed by Emily Henderson.
 The cabinets and flooring were made from reclaimed wood, and the island was made from fence boards stained in ebony.
 The wide planks of the island add texture and character while the black color paired with the lighter cabinets and flooring adds a modern touch to the room.Continue to 2 of 62 below.

 Seamless White Kitchen Island

 This sleek kitchen island fits seamlessly in this minimalist all-white kitchen with clean lines.
 The dark wood stools break up the white design and provide a place for the family to enjoy breakfast together.Continue to 3 of 62 below.

 03 of 62

 If you have a lot of kitchen space to work with, why not go with a unique asymmetrical island?
-Here, Amy Leferink of Interior Impressions made great use of this roomy kitchen with a large angled island.
+Here, Amy Leferink of Interior Impressions made great use of this roomy two-tone kitchen with a large angled island.
 Irregularly shaped remnants of granite, marble and quartz are often offered at a discounted price, which could potentially help you save money.Continue to 4 of 62 below.

 04 of 62

 A kitchen island can be just as functional as it is stylish.
 This high-end, chic black and white island has everything you'd need, from a sink with a beautiful antique brass faucet to an open shelving for extra storage space.Continue to 5 of 62 below.